Dedicated to Excellence. Committed to Society.

 Our Three Pillars

-We believe that universities comprise three pillars which—in their reciprocal interpenetration—makes them unique and essential: Scientific research, teaching, and their impact on societies through innovation.
+We believe that universities comprise three pillars which—in their reciprocal interpenetration—make them unique and essential: Scientific research, teaching, and their impact on societies through innovation.
 With our focus on excellent research, well-educated alumni, and the recognition of our responsibility towards society, we strive to strengthen and expand these pillars.

-With its methods and artifacts, Informatics represents the one foundational science of our time which transforms every aspect of life.
+With its methods and artifacts, Informatics represents the one foundational science of our time that transforms every aspect of life.
 It thrives in a globalized environment, that becomes increasingly competitive—especially for research institutions.
 While dominating US-American IT companies and other big players are constantly founding new privately operated research entities, we as a university have to define our role and the context of our objectives:

 - Excellence and international outreach